1926: Grand Opening

 The Capitol Theatre, designed by noted architect Thomas Lamb, opened on Wednesday, August 18, 1926 as a dignified playhouse with great decorative beauty and luxurious comfort.
-The open letter to Port Chester residents published in the newspaper that week boasted that it would contain “the only theatre refrigerating system in Westchester County.”
-The grand opening, which included a performance of “The Star Spangled Banner” by a ten-piece orchestra and a showing of “The Sea Wolf,” sold out all of its seats (then 2,000), and had to turn hundreds away.
+The open letter to Port Chester residents published in the newspaper that week boasted that it would contain “the only theater refrigerating system in Westchester County.”
+The grand opening, which included a performance of “The Star Spangled Banner” by a ten-piece orchestra and a showing of Sea Wolf, sold out all of its seats (then 2,000), and had to turn hundreds away.

 People traveled from near and far to see shows at The Capitol.
-Hollywood kept the theatre going for decades with films like “Casablanca,” “Gone With The Wind” and “The Taming of The Shrew.”
+Hollywood kept the theater going for decades with films like Casablanca, Gone with the Wind and The Taming of the Shrew.
 Enthusiasts could pay as little as 5 cents to see a double-feature Sunday matinee.

-However, due to the poor economy at the time, it was difficult for any theatre to thrive and the small size of the Capitol no longer appealed to top-name entertainment.
+However, due to the poor economy at the time, it was difficult for any theater to thrive, and the small size of The Capitol no longer appealed to top-name entertainment.
 Ravikoff turned in a different direction and hoped to attract conventions and seminars instead.
-Eventually, the idea to turn the theatre into a catering hall for weddings and formal events came about.
+Eventually, the idea to turn the theater into a catering hall for weddings and formal events came about.

 Since 1997, the theater has hosted special events ranging from fund-raisers to bar mitzvahs.
 Removing the seats from the main floor allowed the theater to be transformed into a dance floor for weddings or a dining area for corporate blowouts.
 The Capitol’s stage made it unlike any other catering hall, and it lent itself to private performances from acts like Hootie and the Blowfish and Katy Perry.

 2011: The Cap Is Back